csoneson/rna_velocity_quant/README.md

-# Preprocessing choices affect RNA velocity results for droplet-based scRNA-seq data
+# Preprocessing choices affect RNA velocity results for droplet scRNA-seq data

 This repository contains the scripts used to generate the results in

-* C Soneson, A Srivastava, R Patro, MB Stadler: Preprocessing choices affect RNA velocity results for droplet-based scRNA-seq data. bioRxiv (2020).
+* C Soneson, A Srivastava, R Patro, MB Stadler: Preprocessing choices affect RNA velocity results for droplet scRNA-seq data. bioRxiv (2020).

 ## Repository structure